 Tip: It is important to remember that an employee may not care for a child while engaged in the performance of official duties.
-However, it can free up valuable time since the employee will not spend time commuting.
-When determining an employee's telework eligibility following placement of a child with the employee, a supervisor should focus on the employee's work and the ability of the employee to perform official duties.
-Decisions should be made consistent with the agency telework policy.
+Decisions regarding situational telework should be made consistent with the agency telework policy.

 Expectations to Consider in a Telework Agreement for Adoption or Foster Care